How to Check the Temperature of a Whole Chicken

 The color of the flesh, long wont to determine if the chicken cooked through, doesn’t guarantee that the chicken does not pose a danger to those that eat it.

-Throw out the old wives’ tales and pull out your thermometer to be safe from food borne illness.
+Throw out the old wives’ tales and pull out your thermometer to be safe from food-borne illness.

-What is the Temperature of a Whole Chicken
+Temperature of a Whole Chicken

 The temperature of a whole chicken should be cooked to an internal temperature of 165°F (74°C) in the thickest part of the meat, as recommended by the United States Department of Agriculture (USDA) for safe consumption.